Duration

 This tour takes you to the far west of Mongolia for the annual Golden Eagle Festival.
 The festival is an opportunity for the local Kazak Eagle Hunters to show off their hunting prowess before the winter hunting season.
 It is one of the best ways to see this human-eagle hunting relationship in action and has become a popular attraction in Mongolia.
 During the festival, we will stay with a local hunter who is competing during the festival and his family to learn about their unique culture and way of life.

-To not interfere with our host’s training and because the weather in the Altai mountain region, in which the Kazak people live is often too cold or unprdicatble for horse trekking trips at this time of year.
-We will instead be adapting our central Mongolia trip to maximise your comfort and enjoyment.
-The trip includes all the cultural experiences and incredible scenery of our Central Mongolia trip, but replaces the wild camp with stays in the various Ger (Mongolian yurt) camps in the area.
-Including the Tsenker Hot Springs.
-Due to the positions of the Ger camps and losing the flexibility of wild camping, the total distance covered per day is slightly reduced compared to our standard Central Mongolia trips, keeping it accessible for new riders.
-See itinerary for details.
+To not interfere with our host’s training, and because the weather in the Altai mountain region, where the Kazak people live, is often too cold or unpredictable for horse trekking trips at this time of year, we will be hosting this part of the trip in Central Mongolia.
+The trip includes all the cultural experiences and incredible scenery of our Central Mongolia trip, but replaces the wild camp with stays in the various warm ger (Mongolian yurt) camps along our route.
+Marvel at the colours of the changing season as the trees turn a golden yellow.
+The beauty of the Orkhon Valley is enhanced by the collage of green and yellow trees in the shadow of snow-crested peaks.
+It is a wonderful time of year to visit this beautiful region.

 Itinerary in Brief